nsauzede/myos/README.md

 written and work at their lowest level.
 It is focused mainly on intel x86 architecture.

-KEYWORDS : os boot loaders, 16/32 bit assemby, real/protected mode, segmentation, interrupts, multi-tasking, etc..
+KEYWORDS : os boot loaders, 16/32/64 bit assembly, real/protected/long mode, segmentation, paging, interrupts, multi-tasking, etc..

-Basically composed of x86 code, comprising a bootloader and a kernel (well two in fact).
+Basically composed of x86 code, comprising a bootloader and a kernel (well three in fact).

 The main target is emulation via qemu, as a bios rom extension or a bootable floppy disk image.